tryyang2001/tp/docs/DeveloperGuide.md

 `Main` class is the component that interacts with all the necessary classes.
 The `Main` class consists of the few components as shown below:
-- `Ui`: The interaction between user and application
+- `Ui`: Facilitates interaction between user and application
-- `Logic`: Parse commands and execute them respectively
+- `Logic`: Parses commands and execute them respectively
-- `Data`: allow users to perform CRUD operations on the data in the application
+- `Data`: Allows users to perform CRUD operations on the data in the application
-- `Storage`: stores all data in the application.
+- `Storage`: Stores all data in the application.
 Saves a copy of data in relevant files.
   Data will be retrieved from storage upon starting of application.
-- `State`:
+- `State`: Helps the user to restore or create profile data.

 Upon launching of application:
 - The application will check if there are files that are already stored in the respective folder.